derricktanjyi/FootballAnalytics/README.md

 Hi Everyone!

-This is my Football Analytics Repo where I store some codes of some Football Related Visualizations done using Python.
+This is my Python Analytics Repo where I store some codes of some Analysis and Visualizations done using Python.
 Feel Free to have a look!